 In 2004, Fletcher was sentenced to jail.
 He died in prison two years later.

-Wilson was charged by New South Wales authorities in 2015 for his role in enabling paedophilia to continue within the Catholic Church.
-In May 2018, Wilson found guilty of concealing child sexual abuse and was sentenced to 12 months detention for his crimes.
+Wilson was charged by New South Wales authorities in 2015 for his role in allowing paedophilia to continue within the Catholic Church.
+In May 2018, Wilson was found guilty of concealing child sexual abuse and was sentenced to 12 months detention for his crimes.
+Wilson also resigned from his position within the Catholic Church.

 Image source: The Guardian